The 6 Best Small Frying Pans (for Perfect Eggs & More)

 How Do You Cook Eggs in Cast Iron with Sticking?

-First, you’ll need a well-seasoned cast iron skillet.
-Second, the key to eggs not sticking is temperature control.
 You’ll need to preheat the skillet on medium heat for a few minutes and keep it at this heat level for the entire cooking time.

 Third, you’ll need a generous amount of butter or vegetable oil all around the skillet before you fry.
 That’s it!